celinaisthegreat/Web-Development/README.md

 * ctrl+/= comment
 * alt+down/up arrows= shifting the code up or down (keep the alt pressed)
 * alt+click= makes multiply cursers (keep the alt pressed)
+* up/down arrow keys= in git bash it shows you your original code
+* tab= auto complete the word in git bash